steveny2k/docker-predictionio/README.md

 This container uses Apache Spark, HBase and Elasticsearch.

 ####Use it interactively for development:
-First, do either A) or B)
+1. First, do either A) or B)
-A) obtain docker image from public docker registry:
+⋅⋅* A) obtain docker image from public docker registry:

 ```Bash
 $ docker run -it -v $HOME/MyEngine:/MyEngine -p 8000:8000 sphereio/predictionio /bin/bash
 ```

-or
+⋅⋅* B) build docker image from local Dockerfile:
-B) build docker image from local Dockerfile: cd to the path containing the Dockerfile, then:
+⋅⋅⋅ cd to the path containing the Dockerfile, then:
 ```Bash
 $ docker build -t predictionio .
 ```
-then:
+⋅⋅⋅ then:
 ```Bash
 $ docker run -name predictionio_instance -it predictionio
 ```

-After finishing either A) or B) above,
+2. After finishing either A) or B) above,
-Then in container
+⋅⋅⋅ then in container
 ```Bash
 $ pio-start-all
 $ pio status